Last Updated: September 16, 2025

 United States of America

-💰 Compare Jack Nicholson's Net Worth
+1. What Is Jack Nicholson's Net Worth And Salary?

 What is Jack Nicholson's net worth and salary?

 Jack Nicholson is an American actor who has a net worth of $400 million.
-Jack Nicholson is one of the wealthiest and most-award-nominated actors in American history.
+Jack Nicholson is one of the wealthiest and most award-nominated actors in American history.
 Nicholson has earned hundreds of millions of dollars in salary and backend bonuses during his career.
 In addition to his movie salaries, a significant portion of his net worth is attributable to a $100 million real estate portfolio and $150 million art collection.

 Early Life